 Providing your answers reflect the actual working practice of the assignment then the results will also reflect the working status and can be relied upon.
 Should HMRC investigate and determine that the working practice did not reflect the answers given then no recourse could be made to us or our professional advices.
 You may also find that completing the questionnaire with false information could render you personally liable for any tax and national insurance relief applied incorrectly as a result of the questionnaire.

 Please enter your details here so that we can send you the advice after you have completed the questionnaire.
-This questionnaire is free to use and we will only use your email address for sending the results and subsequent guidance in relation to the SDC legislation.

 HMRC’s position is that everyone is caught by SDC and therefore the intermediary – if it allows tax relief on travel expenses – needs to provide evidence to support the reason why SDC does not apply.